 Lydia Childs Eskridge

-After earning a University of Wisconsin-Madison zoology degree in 1930, Lydia Childs Eskridge (1907 – 2008) studied at Johns Hopkins University and then worked as a parasitologist at a New York City institute and later with a public environmental agency.
+After earning her degree, Lydia Childs Eskridge (1907-2008) (BA 1930 Zoology) studied at Johns Hopkins University and then worked as a parasitologist at a New York City institute and later with a public environmental agency.
 As a hostess for the Holland-American cruise line, Eskridge often traveled to Europe, where she collected varied textiles.
-Thanks to the generosity of her daughter, Lydia Black, many of these were given to the Helen Louise Allen Textile Collection.
-Black also facilitated a gift to fund a curatorial internship and the collection’s newsletter.
+Thanks to the generosity of her daughter, Lydia Black, many of these objects were given to the Helen Louise Allen Textile Collection.
+Lydia Black also facilitated a gift to fund a curatorial internship and the collection’s newsletter.
 The Lydia Childs Eskridge Foundation established the Lydia Childs Eskridge Fund in 2012, an endowment to support textile scholarship and promote the Helen Louise Allen Textile Collection as a preeminent repository for historic textiles.

 Susan Nicholas Fasciano

-Susan Nicholas Fasciano (‘80 BS, Education) received a Christmas surprise from her parents, Nancy Johnson Nicholas (‘55 BS, Home Economics) and Albert “Ab” Nicholas (‘52 BS, Economics, ’55 MBA) when she opened a gift announcing her recognition as a 100 Women honoree.
+Susan Nicholas Fasciano (BS 1980 Education) received a Christmas surprise from her parents, Nancy Johnson Nicholas (BS 1955 Home Economics) and Albert “Ab” Nicholas (BS 1952 Economics; MBA 1955) when she opened a gift announcing her recognition as a 100 Women honoree.
 It is a gift celebrating Susan’s devotion to children and her commitment to fostering their love of learning.
 After graduating from UW-Madison, Susan taught 5th and 6th graders at Pleasant Hill Elementary School in Waukesha, Wisconsin, and then 7th and 8th grade math at Shorewood Intermediate School in Shorewood, Wisconsin.
-As the proud mother of two sons, Nicholas F. Fasciano (’11 BS, Economics & Philosophy) and Alexander O. Fasciano (Personal Finance Class of 2015), Susan volunteered as a room mother and led enrichment programs at her children’s school.
+As the proud mother of two sons, Nicholas F. Fasciano (BS 2011 Economics, Philosophy) and Alexander O. Fasciano (BS 2015 Personal Finance), Susan volunteered as a room mother and led enrichment programs at her children’s school.
 She encouraged her sons’ participation in soccer, baseball, lacrosse and hockey; serving on the high school hockey board for eight years.
-Her passion for education is exemplified by a long-standing commitment to the UW as a donor to the School of Education, the School of Veterinary Medicine and the Parents Enrichment Fund, which benefits university libraries.
+Her passion for education is exemplified by a long-standing commitment to UW as a donor to the School of Education, the School of Veterinary Medicine and the Parents Enrichment Fund, which benefits university libraries.
 The 100 Women gift made in her honor supported new initiatives in graduate education.

 Beverly Below Fetzer

-After Bev and Wade Fetzer made a 100 Women gift to honor Bev’s mother, Florence Fox Below (BA ’24), they decided to make a second, 100 Women Campaign gift – this time in Bev’s honor.
-This remarkably generous, second 100 Women gift acknowledged her extraordinary commitment to the School’s mission to improve the quality of human life.
-It also created the Fetzer Learning Center in the School’s new facilities, where students will find a place to study, work online, and meet with advisers, as well as obtain the additional resources they need to succeed academically.
+After Bev and Wade Fetzer made a 100 Women gift to honor Bev’s mother, Florence Fox Below (1902-1977) (BA 1924), they decided to make a second 100 Women Campaign gift – this time in Bev’s honor.
+This remarkably generous, second 100 Women gift acknowledged her extraordinary commitment to the School of Human Ecology’s mission to improve the quality of human life.
+It also created the Fetzer Center for Student Excellence in the school’s new facilities, where students find a welcoming place to study, work online, and meet with academic and career advisors, as well as obtain the additional resources they need to succeed academically.

 Helen Zepp Flexman

-Helen Zepp Flexman (BA ’27, L&S) joined the roster of 100 Women through an estate gift.
-After graduation she embarked on a long career as an insurance agent with the Equitable Insurance Company, first as an agent with the Reno Agency in Chicago and then starting her own agency.
-Flexman was among the first women to achieve certification as a Chartered Life Underwriter (CLU).
+Helen Zepp Flexman (1905-1993) (BA 1927 History) joined the roster of 100 Women through an estate gift.
+After graduation, she embarked on a long career as an insurance agent with the Equitable Insurance Company, first as an agent with the Reno Agency in Chicago and then starting her own agency.
+Helen was among the first women to achieve certification as a Chartered Life Underwriter (CLU).
 She actively participated in local professional organizations and was the founding member of the Chicago Association of Women CLU’s.
 Her interest in insurance was based on a desire to help people achieve financial security and to minimize the financial impact of unexpected life events.
 She valued her personal relationships with other women in business and through these friendships, encouraged both personal and corporate philanthropy.

 Karen P. Goebel